alextfife/alextfife/README.md

     - Go nuclear!
     - Rigth to Repair advocate
     - Privacy is a cornerstone
     - Reuse, Reduce, and Recycle as much as you can!
-I adore things like [PodSwap](https://www.thepodswap.com)
     - I love space, but we need to prioritize fixing the Earth 🌎